Genetic optimization of ansatz expressibility for enhanced variational quantum algorithm performance: Results

 \section{Results}

-In this section, we provide a comprehensive analysis of the genetic algorithm (GA) framework developed to optimize ansatz expressibility and trainability.
+In this section, we provide a comprehensive analysis of the genetic algorithm (GA) framework developed to optimize ansatz expressibility.
 We systematically investigate the impact of various parameters, including the number of generations, circuit depth, gate set composition, and gate count, on the performance of the generated ansatze.
-Furthermore, we evaluate the real-world applicability of these GA-designed ansatze by benchmarking their performance on the variational quantum eigensolver (VQE) for both spin and molecular Hamiltonians, and importantly, assess their susceptibility to the barren plateau problem.
+Furthermore, we evaluate the real-world applicability of these GA-designed ansatze by benchmarking their performance on the variational quantum eigensolver (VQE) for both spin and molecular Hamiltonians.
 Our findings highlight key insights into designing efficient and effective ansatz for near-term quantum applications.